21helblingw/Lab2/README.md

 ```
 ## Documentation
 ### Input File
 The input file uses flags to determine where the data should go and it uses "_" and ";" to separate the data values.
 A colon is used to separate the flag from the data values.
 Every line of code starts with the flag, followed by the data.
 For example, "1: 1_2_3_4_5;".
 The 1 is the flag and the data values are 1,2,3,4, and 5.
 The flags options are 1, 2, or 3.
 Flag 1 is for the allocation values of a process, flag 2 is for the maximum values of a process, and flag 3 is for the available resources.
-Another example in more details is:  "2: 1_2_5;".
+Another example in more detail is:  "2: 1_2_5;".
 This adds a row in the maximum matrix with the values 1 for resource 1, 2 for resource 2, and 5 for resource 3.
-The order of this inputs does not matter because it looks for the flag before adding the value to any data structure.
+The order of these inputs does not matter because it looks for the flag before adding the value to any data structure.
 ### Data
 All of the data extracted from the input files are stored in either vectors or 2D vectors.
 The input file contains the available resources and the allocation and maximum resources for each process.
 The available resources get inserted into a vector while the allocation and maximum values get inserted into a 2D vector.
 So the allocation matrix consists of n rows where n is the number of processes and each row is a vector where each value is the allocation value for each resource.
 The same thing applies to the maximum matrix, but each row is a vector where each value is the maximum value for each resource.
 The need matrix is calculated by subtracting the allocation matrix from the maximum matrix.
 This is accomplished with the calcuateNeed function which returns a 2D vector and takes two 2D matrices as parameters.
 This functions subtracts the allocation value from the maximum value for each element of the matrixes
 ### Safely algorithm